 The group exercise is a team activity in which candidates are split into groups of four, with each group receiving a packet of information to use to complete the exercise.
 You have 15 minutes to read through the brief and analyse the information individually, followed by a 30-minute discussion period among the members of your group.
 In this exercise, you want to make sure that your voice gets heard without being overbearing.
 Be polite and listen to the other members of your group and whenever possible, take a leadership position.
 Remember that EY is looking for individuals who work well in a team and who have exemplary leadership skills.

 The case study is one of the most demanding EY assessment centre tasks.
-You are given the details of a fictitious company facing some tough business decisions, and a set of relevant materials.
+You are given the details of a fictitious company facing tough business decisions, and a set of relevant materials.
 In the allotted time frame, you must go through the materials, analyse the case in hand, devise a recommended plan of action, and prepare a written report, or short presentation of your findings and recommendations.
 The key to success in this exercise is working quickly through the documents, prioritising and identifying the key issues.

 The case study exercise lasts for 40 minutes and is divided into two parts.
-In the first part of the exercise you have to work your way through a case study on a new topic.
+In the first part of the exercise, you have to work your way through a case study on a new topic.
 You need to analyse different facts and figures similar to that of what you will face if you are given the job.
-For example, you may need to summarise profit trends and percentage increases or decreases.
+For example, you might need to summarise profit trends and percentage increases or decreases.
 You then present them in a report in the correct manner with tables and succinct points along with different recommendations.

 The second section of the Ernst & Young case study asks you to plan a way to deal with a team that you are going to be leading.
 You have to devise timetables, progress reports, deadlines, contingency plans and everything else that you need to run a team of individuals working towards a common aim.